dockerimages/https-gitlab.com-gitlab-org-omnibus-gitlab/doc/gitlab-mattermost/README.md

 ## Upgrading GitLab Mattermost from versions prior to 11.0

 With version 11.0, GitLab will introduce breaking changes regarding Mattermost configuration.
-In versions prior to GitLab 11.0, all
+In versions prior to GitLab 11.0 all
 Mattermost related settings were configurable from the `gitlab.rb` file, which generated the Mattermost `config.json` file.
 However, Mattermost also permitted configuration via its System Console.
-This configuration ended up in the same `config.json` file which resulted in changes made via System Console being overwritten when users ran `gitlab-ctl reconfigure`.
+This configuration ended up in the same `config.json` file, which resulted in changes made via the System Console being overwritten when users ran `gitlab-ctl reconfigure`.

 To resolve this problem, `gitlab.rb` will include only the configuration necessary for GitLab<=>Mattermost integration.
 GitLab will no longer generate the `config.json` file, instead passing limited configuration settings via environment variables.

 The settings that will continue to be supported in `gitlab.rb` are: